JohnChod2130/2015-tutorials/final/introduction_to_the_shell.md

 #Windows users
 ```
 vim awesome.sh
-#Then hit "i" to beging inserting text.
+#Then hit "i" to begin inserting text.
 ```

 Type in your command, so it looks like